gitomator/gitomator-classroom/README.md

 Then, _Classroom_ can help you automate your workflow.

+_Classroom_ is

+ * Extensible - You can create additional services (e.g. `cloud`) and providers (e.g. `aws`, `azure`).
+ * Pluggable - You can swap between service-providers by changing a configuration file.
+ * Open-source and contributor-friendly.

+So, please join the conversation by opening issues and/or submitting pull-requests.

 #### What does it do?

 _Classroom_ can automate many common tasks, for example: